 Apply the coating during a cool portion of the day or in a shady area, as intense heat or sunlight can dry the material too quickly and interfere with proper curing.

-For the coating, roll on a thin layer to begin, working from back to the front of your RV roof.
-Once it dries, start again at the back, but work side to side rolling on the coating perpendicular to the first layer for solid coverage.
+For the coating, roll on a thin layer to begin, working from the back to the front of your RV roof.
+Once it dries, start again at the back, but work side to side, rolling on the coating perpendicular to the first layer for solid coverage.

 As you work across the RV roof, use a brush in tight areas.

 If you finish the job and still have a small portion of coating left, go ahead and roll it out over leak-prone areas in a third or even fourth coat.

 Places around the air conditioner or in front of the trim where water pools up before it runs off your roof are excellent spots to build a thicker layer.